|Nutrition Facts (per serving)|

 Like the diamond martini, one of the characteristics of this cocktail is that the gin and cocktail glass are both "frozen" and no ice is used while mixing.
-Since gin cannot actually freeze, this simply means that you'll place the bottle in the freezer for awhile until it is nice and cold.
+Since gin will not generally freeze, this simply means that you'll place the bottle in the freezer for a while until it is nice and cold.

-- Add a couple dashes each of dry vermouth and blue curaçao to the glass.
+In a frozen cocktail glass, Add a couple of dashes each of blue curaçao and dry vermouth.